Test of the new SRAM Force AXS 2025 groupset

 The Force rear derailleur, the centerpiece of the AXS ecosystem, is compatible with single and double chainring drivetrains.
 It fits all four cassette options, ranging from 10-28 to 10-36.
 The lower pulley is increased from 12 to 14 teeth, reducing chain tension for a smoother and more efficient drivetrain.
 This helps prevent chatter and ensures quiet and reliable operation, even on sections of route rough.

-The front derailleur is significantly faster and more efficient than the previous version..
+The front derailleur is significantly faster and more efficient than the previous version.
 It is honestly very difficult to tell the difference on the route with the SRAM Red.

 Regarding chain crossings, we didn't notice any noise or friction with the large chainring/large sprocket combination.
 However, the reverse combination isn't possible, as it's electronically limited.
 With 12 sprockets on the cassette and two chainrings, we therefore have 23 tooth combinations, not 24.

-Via the AXS application, sequential or semi-sequential gear change modes can also be configured.For example, although rarely used, we configured the chainring change to trigger an automatic change of two sprockets with each chainring change, thus compensating for the development gap.
-Simple and intuitive, the application significantly improves the electronic transmission experience.
+Via the AXS app, sequential or semi-sequential shifting modes are also configurable.
+For example, although rarely used, we configured the chainring shifting to automatically trigger a change of two sprockets with each chainring change, thus compensating for the gear difference.
+Simple and intuitive, the app significantly improves the electronic transmission experience.

 Force AXS rear derailleur